tinacms/tinacms/packages/tinacms-gitprovider-github/README.md

-he Github Git Provider handles saving and deleting content to github.
+The Github Git Provider handles saving and deleting content to GitHub.
 It can be used as a prop to the `createDatabase` function.

 ## Adding the GitHub Git Provider